Myanmar extends detention of US journalist Danny Fenster | Law-Order

 - Thailand

-The court ordered Fenster's continued detention at Yangon's Insein Prison for two weeks, scheduling his next hearing for July 1.
+The special court at Insein Prison in Yangon ordered Fenster's continued detention there for two weeks, scheduling his next hearing for July 1.

-Myanmar authorities on Monday released another US journalist, Nathan Maung, who was arrested in March while working for a local online news agency.

-Maung was deported on Tuesday to the US after charges against him were dropped and his case dismissed.
-However, a colleague at Kamayut Media who was arrested with him, Myanmar citizen Hanthar Nyein, remains imprisoned.
+Myanmar authorities have not allowed US Embassy officials access to Fenster, State Department spokesman Ned Price told reporters in Washington.
+He urged them to grant access under the Vienna Convention ''without delay and to ensure proper treatment of Danny.''
+Price said the State Department was “very gratified” by the release of another US journalist, Nathan Maung, who had been arrested on a similar charge in March while working for a local news online news agency in Myanmar.
+Maung was deported Tuesday after the charge against him was dropped and his case dismissed, though a colleague at Kamayut Media who was arrested with him, Myanmar citizen Hanthar Nyein, remains imprisoned.
+Price said Maung has met and spoken with senior State Department officials since his return.

-The magazine's statement added: “We are still seeking information on the reason for Danny's arrest and continued detention.”
-Fenster, 37, was detained at Yangon International Airport on May 24 as he prepared to board a flight to Kuala Lumpur, Malaysia, en route to the Detroit area to see his family.
+Fenster, 37, was detained at Yangon International Airport on May 24 as he was trying to board a flight to go to the Detroit area to see his family.

 Two Myanmar journalists who were arrested more than a month ago were released Thursday, the wife of one of them said.